 Texturally, Velvet Jazz glides on smoothly and in one swipe, give lips complete coverage, allowing the colour to come through instantly.
 A second and third swipe offers total opacity, especially for lips like mine that are not uniformly pigmented.
 Let me explain, my upper lip is naturally darker than my lower lip, and sometimes, I have to build up a lipstick to achieve and even finish.
 With Velvet Jazz, I don’t have to work as hard to ensure that the lipstick looks evenly applied so that’s a tremendous advantage.

-If I drink straight from a cup or glass, I see just a shadow of pigment remaining on the rim but definitely not as badly as with other lippies I have.
+If I drink straight from a cup or glass, I see just a shadow of pigment remaining on the rim but definitely not as bad as with other lippies I have.
 Also, it’s very easy to forget this lipstick is on your lips because it is not drying, nor is it heavy, quite an accomplishment for a lipstick that’s matte.
-Velvet Jazz is superbly comfortable and so far I’ve worn it without lip liner and that has not taken away for how long-wearing it is.
+Velvet Jazz is superbly comfortable and so far I’ve worn it without a lip liner and that has not taken away for how long-wearing it is.

 After eating, Velvet Jazz remains very evident on the lips.
 Although there is a bit of fading, it’s not so much that you couldn’t get away with not re-applying unless you truly wanted to.
 It also does not bleed on my me, whether I apply powder around the outline of my lips or not, nor does it settle into the tiny lines I have.